 Real World Economizer Installation

 Important Features Of A Boiler Economizer

 A compact design is also important to prevent clutter above the boiler.
-Easily accessible and preferably removal heat exchanger elements are essential for easy maintenance.
+Easily accessible and repairable, preferably with removable heat exchanger elements, is essential for easy maintenance.
 Finally, it is good to have flue gas and water inlet/outlet temperature indicators.
-This allows for easy performance tracking.
+This allows for easy performance tracking and troubleshooting.